Creating and Using Python Virtual Environments¶

 OMC Production Python

-distribution.
-If you already have one at the ready or plan to use the BE/CO Acc-Py
+The following section goes over installing a standalone Acc-Py distribution, which is how we manage the OMC environments.
+If you already have one at the ready or plan to use the BE/CO-provided Acc-Py, then skip ahead.

 Installing a Standalone Acc-Py¶